CloudyUnity/ScholsVault2025/Modules/Maths/Maths 3/Topics/Relations/Explanation.md

 Some examples of relations are $=, \equiv mod \ n, <, >, \sim, \to, \leftrightarrow, \subseteq$
 	But you can make them whatever you want
 Relations are functions that always return a boolean value, either they are related or not
-#NeedsFactCheckingByTrueAmericanPatriots
-	You can have relations which only involve a single element

 We use Cartesian Products to define these relations